mrebol/f2f-consistent-semantic-segmentation/README.md

 *ESPNet vs Our Model ESPNet_L1b*

 ## Dependencies
++ CUDA 11.0 for execution on GPU (optional)
 + Python 3.7
 + PyTorch 1.3.1
 + pip packages in `requirements.txt`

 ## Dataset
+We provide a data loader for the Cityscapes dataset in the `data` directory.
+Additionally, we included frames of the Cityscapes Demo Video in the repository to support quick first experiments.
+Images placed inside the `data/cityscapes_video/leftImg8bit/val` directory do require corresponding ground truth files, whereas images in the `data/cityscapes_video/leftImg8bit/test` directory don't.

 ## Configuration
 The default configuration file is stored in `config/eval.yml`.